csu-hci-projects/Error404/README.md

 # Virtual Spatial Awareness Navigation Through the use of Waypoints

+This project is developed using Unity and can be run using any VR headset that is tethered to a PC.
+The purpose of this experiment is to test if human memory is sufficient for navigating virtual worlds, or if a waypoint and compass system will help.

 ## How to run:

 - Open Unity and create a new project using unity version 2021.2.0f1